Wenyasha/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 0 prints the absolute path name of the current working directory script 1 displays the contents list of your current working directory script 3 displays current directory contents in long format script 4 display current directory contents in long format including hidden files script 5 display current directory contents with user and group IDs displayed numerically in long format showing hidden files
+script 0 prints the absolute path name of the current working directory script 1 displays the contents list of your current working directory script 2 changes the working directory to the user's home directory script 3 displays current directory contents in long format script 4 display current directory contents in long format including hidden files script 5 display current directory contents with user and group IDs displayed numerically in long format showing hidden files